This Course is part of a Career Path: Become a Penetration Tester

 Students will also learn about different types of social engineering attacks and gain hands-on experience in two labs using the Social Engineering Toolkit (SET).
 The course will also teach students behavioral and technical controls that can be implemented to reduce the likelihood of a successful social engineering attack.

-The course will help you understand why you should limit the information you are sharing on social media.
+This course will help students understand why it is important to limit the information that is shared on social media.
 We will also cover some basic items to include in your security awareness program.
 This course is beginner level, but students are expected to have basic computer knowledge.
 The course is targeted towards students that are studying for the EC-Council Certified Ethical Hacker (CEH) and/or the CompTIA Pentest+ certification examinations.

 This course is designed for students looking to become junior penetration testers; however, the course can be taken by anyone.

-It is recommended that students have some IT or cybersecurity knowledge, but not required.
+It is recommended that students have some IT or cybersecurity knowledge, but not required to take this course.

 By the end of this course, students should be able to: